While no two patients are the same, it would seem as though much of my caseload has been cohesive in their gross misunderstanding of Speech Therapy.

 I have grown accustomed to those outside the therapy discipline having a very narrow concept of Speech-Language Pathology.
 No, we do not *just* work on lisps.
 No, we do not *just* “fix” speech.

 To this day, some of my closest friends still don’t understand exactly what I do.
-Which is fine, because, to be honest, I was already a few semesters into my graduate program before I truly began to comprehend the full scope of practice.
-Thats just it though.
-The breadth and depth of Speech Therapy is so vast that someone (like me!) can be halfway to completing their Masters degree, still learning of unique sectors SLPs have a key role in.
+Which is fine, because, to be honest, I was already a few semesters into my graduate program before I began to truly comprehend the full scope of practice.
+That’s just it though.
+The breadth and depth of Speech Therapy is so vast that someone (like me!) can be halfway to completing their Masters degree, still learning of unique sectors SLPs play a key role in.

-Unfortunately, this lack of familiarity with my chosen profession would cause me trouble as I began my first year out of school in a Skilled Nursing Facility.
+Unfortunately, this lack of familiarity with my chosen profession would cause me trouble as I began my first year out of school, now gainfully employed in a Skilled Nursing Facility (SNF).

-As a CFY, I would begin my evaluation of a new admit with an introduction.
+Having never worked in a Skilled Nursing Facility prior to my Clinical Fellowship Year (CFY), I was ill-prepared for the amount of resistance I would receive from patients who were unfamiliar with my profession.
+I would begin my evaluation of a new admit with an introduction.
 Subsequently, my innocent attempt to establish rapport was often met with push-back.
 The conversation would go as follows:

 Me: Hi, My Name is X, and I’m a Speech Therapist.
 I’m going to be taking a look at –